There are a number of OFQUAL recognised awarding bodies that trainers work through. The FSA specifically supports the Awarding Bodies listed below.

 Level 2 is designed to qualify a learner to become a Forest School assistant, enabling them to take a proactive role in helping a Forest School practitioner plan and deliver a Forest School programme and supporting the learners.
 This course is generally approximately 60 hours and worth 6 credits.

-Level 3 is designed to qualify the trainee to become a Forest School practitioner,able to set up and run a Forest School programme.
+Level 3 is designed to qualify the trainee to become a Forest School Leader,able to set up and run a Forest School programme.
 Level 3 covers how to facilitate groups in a learner-centred way, and how to manage a Forest School site sustainably.
-It also covers the practical skills required of a Forest School practitioner.
+It also covers the practical skills required of a Forest School Leader.
 Generally this course is approximately 180 hours and worth 18 credits.

 See also How to choose a Forest School trainer for useful guidance on ensuring quality Forest School training.